OUTLANDER quotes to get you through the coronavirus

 (From DRUMS OF AUTUMN by Diana Gabaldon, chapter 26, "Plague and Pestilence."
 Copyright© 1997 by Diana Gabaldon.
 All rights reserved.)

 “But—” Brianna stopped dead, her mouth too dry to speak.
 Don’t go! she wanted to cry.
 Don’t leave me alone!
-I can’t keep him alive, I don’t know what to do!
+I can’t keep him alive, I don’t know what to do!9) This next quote seems very apt in the current crisis, when governments in many places have been slow to react.
+We're going to need all the sensible suggestions people can come up with in order to deal with this!

 “They need me,” Claire said, very gently.
 She turned, skirts whispering, to the impatiently waiting Robin, and vanished into the twilight.